petersandqvist/React-Native-Locations/README.md

-# React-Native-Locations
+# React-Native-Locations, test from Karma
-List of locations loaded from API
+List of locations loaded from external JSON-file